adjust/adobe_air_sdk/README.md

 Adjust.addSessionPartnerParameter("foo", "bar");
 ```

 The session partner parameters will be merged with the partner parameters added to an event.
-The partner parameters added to an event have precedence over the session partner parameters.
+The partner parameters added to an event take precedence over the session partner parameters.
 Meaning that, when adding a partner parameter to an event with the same key to one added from the session, the value that prevails is the partner parameter added to the event.

-It's possible to remove a specific session partner parameter by passing the desiring key to the method `removeSessionPartnerParameter` of the `Adjust` instance.
+It's possible to remove a specific session partner parameter by passing the desired key to the method `removeSessionPartnerParameter` of the `Adjust` instance.

 ```actionscript
 Adjust.removeSessionPartnerParameter("foo");
 ```

-If you wish to remove all keys and values from the session partner parameters, you can reset it with the method `resetSessionPartnerParameters` of the `Adjust` instance.
+If you wish to remove all keys and values from the session partner parameters, you can reset them with the method `resetSessionPartnerParameters` of the `Adjust` instance.

 ```actionscript
 Adjust.resetSessionPartnerParameters();